Whole Smoked Chicken with a Smoked Chicken Brine

 Nutrition information is automatically calculated, so should only be used as an approximation.

-**This post was originally published October 2018.
-We recently updated it with more information and helpful tips.
-The recipe remains the same.
+**I originally published this post in October 2018, but have since updated it with new photos, more information, and helpful tips.
+However, the recipe remains the same.

 I made the brine according to the recipe with the exception of subsituting Frank’s Red Hot Sauce for Tabasco.
 I made a lot of changes with the chicken prep ingredients based on what I had on hand and it was fantastic!
 But I rate this recipe 5 stars because the brine is so good that any variation you come up with for the prep ingredients are going to be just as good since this recipe leaves room for creativity.